Feral Colony Sample Protocol, 2017

 - In addition, we would need to sample bees from a managed colony somewhere in the vicinity of the feral colony.
 Please let us know if you have information about a managed colony that we would be able to sample.

-- We will sample the same colonies, the feral colony and one managed colony, three times this year: April, July, and October.
+- We will sample the same colonies, the feral colony and one managed colony, twice per season: spring (April/May) and early fall (October).
 We will collect 50 adult bees from the entrance of the colony each time we visit.
 The colony will remain unharmed.

 Department of Entomology